gemc/home/_includes/docs/installation/build.md

 - The compile phase will build the code using all your available CPU cores.
 Use `-jN` to limit the number of cores used.
 - The install phase will copy the binaries, libraries, and python modules to the installation directory.

+Optionally, after installation, `meson test -v` will run several tests of various components of GEMC and create databases with the examples geometries.

 <br/>

-#### Build Options
+**Build Options**

-- Use `-v` at build time to log the compiler commands
+- Use `-v` at build time for verbose output.
-- `meson test -v` will run several tests of various components of GEMC and also create a database with the examples geometries.
+- The setup option `-Droot=enabled` will build GEMC with ROOT support if ROOT is installed on your system.
+- The setup option `-Di_test=true` will enable the GUI interfaces in the tests.
 - To wipe out the build directory and start over, use `rm -rf build` and then re-run the commands above.